deepset-ai/haystack-tutorials/markdowns/01_Basic_QA_Pipeline.md

 ## Initializing the Retriever

-Retrievers sift through all the Documents and return only those that it thinks might be relevant to the question.
+A Retriever sifts through all the Documents and returns only those that it thinks might be relevant to the question.
 Here we are using the TF-IDF algorithm.
 For more Retriever options, see [Retriever](https://haystack.deepset.ai/pipeline_nodes/retriever).

 ```python